ru-rocker/ansible-jbosscli-module/README.md

 * present: deploy ear/war
 * absent: undeploy ear/war

+# Play
+There are 4 play files:
+* play.yml: as a sample to create from server group to deploy war
+* play_absent.yml: as a sample to undeploy war until deleting server group
+* play_server_start_stop.yml: a sample file to start/stop server
+* play_servergroup_start_stop.yml: a sample file to start/stop all server in a server group

+How to run:

+    ansible-playbook play.yml

 # TODO
 * Several function like creating data-source, queue or topic still has not been covered
 * Documentation in .py files